Automatic Pruning Discovery for Large Language Models: Additional Experimental Results

 \subsection{Generalization for More LLMs}

-To further evaluate the generalizability of our method on large language models (LLMs), we conduct experiments on two representative architectures: \textbf{OPT-13B} and \textbf{Pythia-12B}.
+To further evaluate the generalizability of our method on large language models (LLMs), we conduct experiments on representative architectures: \textbf{Pythia-12B}.
 As shown in Table~\ref{tab:more_llms}, AutoPrune consistently delivers strong performance across a wide range of sparsity levels, despite being applied to unseen model structures.
 Specifically, on Pythia-12B, AutoPrune matches or exceeds the performance of hand-crafted baselines such as Wanda and SparseGPT across all sparsity levels, achieving a perplexity of 8.59 at 10\% sparsity and maintaining low degradation even at 50\% sparsity (11.13 vs. 11.27 for Wanda).
-On OPT-13B, although SparseGPT performs slightly better at extreme sparsity levels (e.g., 11.19 at 50\%), AutoPrune demonstrates stable performance and remains competitive across the board, showing robustness to model scale and architecture.

 These results highlight the strong generalizability of AutoPrune to diverse LLMs, confirming its effectiveness as a plug-and-play pruning algorithm that scales well across different transformer backbones without requiring weight updates or architecture-specific tuning.